zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 Initially added for "100 player" project, in October it evolved to render all parts and continued to be used as part renderer until the introducion of instancing in 2018.
 Otherwise known as "featherweight parts".
 This was further optimized and deployed around November 2012.
 Most of this code survived to this day but evolved over time, and is still used when instancing doesn't apply.

+The core idea in this system was to dynamically batch meshes together, for characters this would be based on the character model hierarchy, and for everything else the grouping is spatial.
+This allowed us to reduce the number of draw calls, which was a big concern due to both driver overhead and inefficiencies in OGRE.

 # August 2012: OGRE upgrade from 1.6 to 1.8

 One of a few OGRE upgrades we've needed to do, this one was to get better GLES support.
 It was pretty painful to do those, just like any other big middleware update is.
 Read further to learn what happened to OGRE eventually...

+One thing I remember from doing these is that documentation in source code makes the upgrade process that much more painful.
+I had scripts that changed the copyright years in headers back to whatever they were in our tree just to make merging less painful, but there was some OGRE upgrade where 70% of the changes were documentation, and this was very hard to get through.

 # September 2012: First iteration of HLSL to GLSL shader compiler

 Before this we had hand-translated shaders, which started to be painful to maintain.
 The first version of the pipeline used hlsl2glsl and glsl-optimizer (same as Unity back in the day).
 We are using version 3 today, see below!

+Since this was done at the point where we used OGRE, the compiler would take HLSL files, preprocess and translate them to optimized GLSL, and save the resulting GLSL back to disk - which would then be loaded by OGRE directly through the material definition file.
+Eventually we replaced this with a binary shader pack that could store GLSL code for OpenGL and shader bytecode for other APIs, but back then we shipped HLSL and GLSL source and compiled HLSL code on device!

 # September 2012: F# scripts to parse and aggregate HW statistics

 Our equivalent of "Steam Hardware Survey" that went through SQL databases and coalesced various system information bits to help us understand the hardware at the time.
 This was during my era of obsession with F#, so it was written in F# instead of something like Python.
 We don't use this anymore and don't even have the SQL database in question!

+We never published the resulting data, and I'm not sure how often we used it to make decisions, but it was fun to look at the number of graphics cards from various vendors or amount of RAM or resolution a typical Roblox user has.

-# September 2012: First exploit fix [involving deparenting objects]
+# September 2012: First exploit fix

 Although I was hired as a rendering engineer, I had a lot of really deep low-level systems experience and as a consequence ended up engaging in both optimization work and security related work from the very beginning.
 I don't do this anymore these days but I was often involved in the security work for the first 3 or 4 years.
+Now we fortunately have people who can do this full time and better than I could :)

 # September 2012: New texture compositor for humanoids